 The fitness benefits of bird dog exercise

-A solid core is essential, as it provides a firm foundation for doing other workouts.
+A solid core is essential, as it provides a firm foundation for other workouts.
 It also helps reduce back pain and improve your range of motion.
 The focus of this workout is to build your stability and not to help you burn calories.

 Once you have mastered this workout, it will help you do cardiovascular activities, such as running, climbing, and swimming, more efficiently and effectively.
 The bird dog exercise also helps improve the range of motion of your arms and legs, as it supports the movement of your limbs.